 We plan to market drugs on our own, with or without a partner, that can be effectively commercialized and sold in concentrated markets that do not require a large sales force to be competitive.
 To achieve this goal, we will need to establish our own specialized sales force, marketing organization and supporting distribution capabilities.
-The development and commercialization of our drug candidates is very expensive.
+The development and commercialization of our drug candidates is very expensive, including our anticipated Phase 3 clinical trials for sapacitabine.
 To the extent we elect to fund the full development of a drug candidate or the commercialization of a drug at our expense, we will need to raise substantial additional funding to:

-- · fund research and development and clinical trials connected with our research; - · fund clinical trials and seek regulatory approvals; - · build or access manufacturing and commercialization capabilities; - implement additional internal control systems and infrastructure;

-- commercialize and secure coverage, payment and reimbursement of our drug candidates, if any such candidates receive regulatory approval; - · maintain, defend and expand the scope of our intellectual property; and - hire additional management, sales and scientific personnel.
+- fund research and development and clinical trials connected with our research; - fund clinical trials and seek regulatory approvals; - build or access manufacturing and commercialization capabilities; - implement additional internal control systems and infrastructure; - commercialize and secure coverage, payment and reimbursement of our drug candidates, if any such candidates receive regulatory approval; - maintain, defend and expand the scope of our intellectual property; and - hire additional management, sales and scientific personnel.